phoenix-rtos/phoenix-rtos-doc/hostutils/index.md

 # Host utilities

-This chapter describes tools that run on the host computer to build, flash, and debug Phoenix-RTOS systems.
-After reading this chapter, you will know how to use each host utility for firmware upload, disk image management, and system debugging.
+This chapter covers the host tools for building, flashing, and debugging Phoenix-RTOS systems: firmware upload, disk image management, and system debugging utilities.

 The source code of host utilities is in the [phoenix-rtos-hostutils](https://github.com/phoenix-rtos/phoenix-rtos-hostutils) GitHub repository.